 Step 3: Adding Permissions To Your Service Account

 Next, we need to add BigQuery permissions to your new service account.

 In your Google Cloud console select "IAM & admin"->"IAM"

-- A: Remember the Service Account ID we asked you to save?
+A: Remember the Service Account ID we asked you to save?
 You enter it here.
-Paste the Service Account ID where is says "New members"
+Paste the Service Account ID where it says "New members"